Sandi2156/patient-management-microservices-springboot/Learning.md

 ## 25th October

 - How to create grpc client
-- Performed service to service communication using grpc
+- Performed service to service communi cation using grpc
 - set up kafka docker
 - What does @Value annotations do
 - What is blocking stub